PDC-support/hpc-intro-retired/_episodes/01-linux.md

   Just open a terminal window.

 - **Windows users:**
+  For Windows10 users we recommend you try the new [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and [set it up to log in to PDC](https://www.pdc.kth.se/support/documents/login/windows_login.html#wsl-approach).
+You can use the WSL terminal to follow this tutorial.

+  For other Windows systems, or if you want to go the traditional way, follow these instructions to [install PuTTY](https://www.pdc.kth.se/support/documents/login/windows_login.html).
   You will be working on Tegner right away.

-  For Windows10 users we recommend you try the new [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-  For other Windows systems, or if you want to go the traditional way follow these instructions to [install PuTTY](https://www.pdc.kth.se/support/documents/login/windows_login.html)

 ---